 courses i've previously instructed

-between 2013 and 2015, i delivered the second-year undergraduate course introduction to electroacoustic communication in simon fraser university's school of communication. the course develops a series of sound-based histories across a range of media formats, and it offers a hands-on introduction to the techniques of field recording, interviewing, editing, and multi-tracking. through a series of individual and collaborative assignments, students develop critical media literacy skills while producing both written work and audio media projects such as oral histories, audio documentaries, and podcasts among others.
+between 2013 and 2015, i delivered a lower-division undergraduate course titled introduction to electroacoustic communication in simon fraser university's school of communication. the course develops a series of sound-based histories across a range of media formats, and it offers a hands-on introduction to the techniques of field recording, interviewing, editing, and multi-tracking. through a series of individual and collaborative assignments, students develop critical media literacy skills while producing both written work and audio media projects such as oral histories, audio documentaries, and podcasts among others.

 courses i'm presently instructing

 courses i'm eager to instruct

 sound, space, and the city is an upper level undergraduate course that explores the role of sound and listening in the context of the city. borrowing from theoretical models developed in urban studies, cultural geography, and sound studies, the course engages such questions as: what role do audio media technologies play in the everyday experience of the city? how are cities represented in modern media, and what is the role of sound in constructing such narratives? and how is political resistance articulated by way of sound and listening? using a series of experiential learning exercises, we will combine hands-on methods with theory to encourage students to critically evaluate the sounds of the environments they inhabit.